RandomGamingDev/AnimatorJs/README.md

 This editor runs entirely without a backend and is a completely static site, which means that all computations and assets are on the client side.

 Even though the library's primarily designed for p5.js, you can still upload libraries in the form of javascript files to load them into the animator.
 To use your animation simply follow the template and extend the Animation class in [animator.js](https://github.com/RandomGamingDev/AnimatorJs/blob/main/animation.js).
-Once you're done creating your animation, you can simply take the file and the `Animation` class from [animator.js](https://github.com/RandomGamingDev/AnimatorJs/blob/main/animation.js) and drop it into your project and make `disp` point at the canvas that you want to draw on.
+Once you're done creating your animation, you can simply take the file and the `Animation` class from [animator.js](https://github.com/RandomGamingDev/AnimatorJs/blob/main/animation.js) and drop it into your project and make `disp` point at the canvas that you want to draw on in order to use it within your own project.

+Exporting to the webm video format and downloading will be added soon!

-Write the actual code for the animation in the `animationFrame()` function of your class.\
+Write the actual code for the animation in the `animationFrame()` function of your class.

 Animation settings:
 - Animator.disp is the display/canvas